BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 A separate data set is used to obtain the necessary information about the posters of the movies.

 ## *Some of the Utilized Libraries*
-The libraries pandas, numpy, seaborn, matplotlib, sklearn, sklearn, TensorFlow Keras have been used in this project.
+The libraries pandas, numpy, seaborn, matplotlib, sklearn, sklearn, TensorFlow Keras, PIL, io,  have been used in this project.

 ## *Preprocessing Steps*